metallicafan212/ICBINDx11Drv/README.md

 https://github.com/metallicafan212/ICBINDx11Drv/releases/latest

 ## Current state
 This renderer works great, and on specific systems or games, runs 10% to 30% faster than the DX9 renderer.
+Lots of different settings for the user to change, and mess with.
+Exclusive features like line thickness and super resolution (ResolutionScale setting).

 ## What this renderer does
 Everything the DX9 renderer does in HP2 (RT textures, distance fog, all standard rendering, on-screen fast string drawing using D2D, etc.).
 Full UnrealEd support including all line drawing routines, selection, user-customizable 3D and 2D line thickness options, etc.
+Full UnrealEd browser support, including the texture and mesh browser.

 ## What this renderer does not
 Raytracing, external texture loading, support other games (yet).

 ## What's missing to support other games?
-This is now implemented.
 The full (base) UE1 rendering interface is implemented and working.
+UT469 and HP2 specific extensions are also implemented.
-Specific game extensions (Rune, DX) are not implemented.
+Specific game extensions (Rune, DX) are not implemented, but are planned.

 ## Building
 ```